What to expect from the application process

 Time frame: Within six weeks after we receive your brief proposal, you will receive one of the following:

 - a request to submit a full proposal

 - an email informing you that your project will not be supported at this time

 If this process is delayed for any reason, a Pioneer representative will get in touch with you with a revised timeline.

 Stage Two: Submitting a full proposal

-If—based on the brief proposal review—the Pioneer Portfolio believes your project is a strong candidate for funding and is interested in learning more, you will receive an email invitation to submit a full proposal.
+If—based on the brief proposal review—RWJF believes your project is a strong candidate for funding and is interested in learning more, you will receive an email invitation to submit a full proposal.